periode/thesis/outline/programming_languages.md

 [[sustrik_linguistics_programming_languages]]
 [[turner_programming_languages_technical_artefacts]]

+> State introduces an abstract notion of time in programs.
+In functional programs, there is no notion of time… Functions do not change.
+In the real world, things are different.
+There are few real-world entities that have the timeless behaviour of functions.
+Organisms grows and learn.
+When the same stimulus is given to an organism at different times, the reaction will usually be different.
+How can we model this inside a program?
+We need to model an entity with a unique identity (its name) whose behaviour changes during the execution of the program.
+To do this, we add an abstract notion of time to the program.
+This abstract time is simply a _sequence of values in time_ that has a _single name_.
+We call this sequence a named state.

 ## the programming language ecosystems

+ref: masterminds of programming

 each of these sections will highlight both the *paradigms* as well as the *syntactic* features of the main categories of programming languages. the point will be to highlight what they share, and how they differ, and that what they share is a very core concept. how that concept is implemented however differs, which is inherently an aesthetic decision (as we will see with Ruby or Go for instance). this categorical approach will also necessarily include a historical dimension, as well as a discussion of which programming communities gravitate around which languages